badrath/azgaar-to-foundry-workflow/README.md

-# azgaar-to-foundry-workflow
+# generator-to-foundry-workflow
-instructions and notes for importing azgaar data into foundry
+instructions and notes for importing generator data, such as azgaar and eigengrau, into foundry

 # instructions for importing The Roil's Azgaar's map data into Foundry hosted on The Forge